Dr. Condoleezza Rice, Former U.S. Secretary of State:

 Click here to access lesson plans, policy scenarios, background papers and resource guides

-The Institute is a three-day workshop which consists of presentations on contemporary world affairs, small group problem solving exercises, and lesson-planning sessions with direct application to your curriculum.
+The Institute is a two-day workshop which consists of presentations on contemporary world affairs, small group problem solving exercises, and lesson-planning sessions with direct application to your curriculum.

 International Affairs Education Programs

-The mission of the International Affairs Education Program is to promote, among secondary school students and teachers in the region:
+The mission of the Global Education Initiative actively engages secondary school students and educators across the region to promote: